ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

   - **Arguments**:
     - `{ number } pageX`: Scroll horizontally to the Page of the corresponding index, the subscript starts from 0
-    - `{ number } pageY`：Scroll vertically to the Page of the corresponding index, the subscript starts from 0
+    - `{ number } pageY`: Scroll vertically to the Page of the corresponding index, the subscript starts from 0
     - `{ number } time<Optional>`: Animation duration, default is `options.speed`
     - `{ EaseItem } easing<Optional>`: Ease effect configuration, refer to [ease.ts](https://github.com/ustbhuangyi/better-scroll/blob/dev/packages/shared-utils/src/ease.ts), the default is `bounce` effect